Europe in photos before World War I

 Crowds enjoy Blackpool Tower seaside

 At the turn of the century, the working classes in Britain headed to Victorian seaside resorts for swimming, boating, music, dining, and dancing.
 Some had zoos, gardens, and aquariums.
-One of most popular was the Tower at New Brighton, which proved to be a financial disaster and was torn down following World War I. Blackpool Tower resort, pictured here, is still open today.
+One of the most popular was the Tower at New Brighton, which proved to be a financial disaster and was torn down following World War I. Blackpool Tower resort, pictured here, is still open today.

 Dancers kick up a storm at Paris’ Moulin Rouge